Yellowstone is expected to open mid-April. As conditions allow, sightings will begin expanding there as well.

 What if an animal reacts to me or moves closer?

 Back up and give it more space.
-Expansion: Yellowstone notes that if an animal moves closer, you should back away to maintain a safe distance, and it is illegal to remain near or approach wildlife within any distance that disturbs or displaces the animal.
+If an animal reacts to your presence, you are too close.
+In the parks it is illegal to approach or remain near wildlife in a way that disturbs or displaces the animal.

 Does the map work offline or with no service?